<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=302788594290423&amp;ev=PageView&amp;noscript=1">

 In this headline session, two leading experts will unpack how AI is reshaping the national and global security landscape, revealing both the opportunities and urgent risks.
 What must we do now to secure our societies in an AI-driven world?

-AI is not just optimizing operations at UPS—it’s driving measurable profit.
-In this session, Sunzay Passari shares how UPS is leveraging machine learning, predictive analytics, and intelligent routing to cut costs, improve delivery accuracy, and unlock new efficiencies at scale.
-From fleet optimization to forecasting and customer experience, AI is becoming central to UPS’s transformation strategy.
-Gain a behind-the-scenes look at how innovation translates directly to the bottom line.
+AI is not just for optimizing operations it can drive measurable profit.
+In this session, Sunzay Passari shares how to leverage machine learning, predictive analytics, and intelligent routing to cut costs, improve delivery accuracy, and unlock new efficiencies at scale.
+From fleet optimization to forecasting and customer experience, AI can become central to your transformation strategy.
+Hear first-hand how innovation translates directly to the bottom line

 3:30 - 4:00 PM